-The boundary is marked by blue lines.
+The boundary is marked by a blue line around the darker-shaded area.

 For admissions purposes, distances are measured in a straight-line from the green star marker for the school.
 Distances for school transport purposes are measured by the shortest available route.